 The healthcare industry has witnessed a tremendous digital transformation to innovate care delivery & eliminating paper-based clinical practices.
 To adapt to the technological changes and reform payment & care delivery, EHR & EMR are the most indicative & critical solutions.
 A report by EHR Intelligence says that almost 93% of American hospitals have adopted EHR & EMR solutions due to increased digital demands.
 Also, with the newer federal regulations for the digital chart, combined with HIPAA compliance, more and more healthcare organizations now look for EMR or EHR integration for efficient healthcare services.

 Healthcare organizations often assume EMR & EHR to be the same, given their basic functionality.
-Also, the extreme operational healthcare landscape and the evolving compliances may lead to more confusion between the two.
+Also, the extreme operational healthcare landscape and evolving compliances may lead to more confusion between the two.
 Let’s try to understand the difference between EMR & EHR to understand which suits best for your organization.

 Electronic Health Record (EHR)